cuustard/uni/SCC.141.md

 #### Negligence (Personal Liability)

 Imposes liability on a person who has acted carelessly under common law.
 Liability for negligence in software development can be significant in health-system failure, security-system malfunction, and e-commerce system security loopholes.

+---

+---

+## Lecture 8 - Ethics

+- Ethics
+  - Principles of right and wrong that guide behaviours
+  - E.G. avoiding plagiarism
+- Legal Frameworks
+  - Laws based on ethics to regulate behaviour
+  - E.G. Not sharing someone's private information without consent
+- Best Practice
+  - Going beyond legal requirements to act ethically
+  - E.G. Asking for clear permission before collecting personal data
+- Standards
+  - Formal rules that define and enforce best practices
+  - E.G. Following guidelines like GDPR to protect personal data

+### Data Protection

+Before 2018, 'The Data Protection Act' goverend data protection in the UK.
+It granted rights to 'data subjects', imposed obligations on organisations, and introduced the information commissioner role.

+Since 2018, 'The General Data Protection Rgulation' (GDPR) replaced the DPA as the main framework for data protection in the UK and EU.
+It expanded rights for data subjects, tightened obligations for oganisations, and strengthened the role of information commissioner.

+#### Provisions

+1. Consent

+- Data collection requires informed and freely given consent
+- Individuals can withdraw consent at any time

+2. Right to be forgotten

+- Individuals can request data deletion

+3. Right of access

+- Individuals can access their personal data helpd by organisations

+4. Breach notification

+- Organisations must notify individuals and regulators of data breaches

+#### Personal vs Sensitive Data

+Personal Data:

+- Relates to all information regarding a person who can be directly or indirectly identified
+- Only applies to living people

+Sensitive Personal Data

+- Includes data about protected attributes
+- Requires greater justification for collection
+- Must be protected with higher security measures

+The difference is that sensitive personal data involves stricter rules and protections due to its potential impact on individuals.

+#### Principles of GDPR

+1. Lawfulness, Fariness, and Transparency
+2. Purpose Limitation
+3. Data Minimisation
+4. Accuracy
+5. Storage Limitation
+6. Integirty and Confidentiality
+7. Accountability

+This means that:

+1. Approval from Ethics Review Boards (ERBs):

+- Required for research involving personal data.
+  - Participatory Research:
+    - Obtain informed consent from participants.
+    - Plan and document data handling, use, and retention.
+  - Building Systems:
+    - Ensure compliance with data handling protocols and lawfulness.
+    - Follow specific conditions for using third-party libraries.

+2. Document Everything:

+- Keep detailed records to demonstrate compliance with what you planned and stated.

+3. Work with Experts:

+- Collaborate with specialists who understand the legal requirements.

+4. If Working Alone:

+- You’ll need to familiarise yourself thoroughly with the relevant laws and regulations to ensure compliance.

+### Equality

+The 'Equality Act 2010' protects against discrimintation.

+- Direct: Treating someone unfair due to a protected characteristics
+- Indirect: Policies or practices that disadvantag certain groups

+Monitored by the 'Equality and Human Rightst Commission' (EHRC).

+It is linked to the GDPR by ensuring fairness and lawfulness in data use.

+#### Positive Action vs Discrimination

+Positive Action is Recommended.

+- Take steps to improve representation and inclusion.
+- E.G.
+  - Helping people overcome distadvantages
+  - Meeting specific needs
+  - Encouraging underrepresented groups to participate

+Positive Discrimination is unlawful.

+- Treating one group is less favourable than another
+- E.G. Refusing to hire men solely to increase the number of women.

+### Governance

+When declaring AI systems, serveral roles work together to ensure the system is functional, compliant, and responsible

+Factsheets are standardised documents that provide details about and AI system's purpose, design, data, and performance, tailored for different stakeholders to ensure transparency and accountability.

+#### Stanrdard: Algorithmic Transparency

+1. The profession is producing auditable documentation for AI system, with effors like the UK's Algorithmic Transparency Standard.
+2. Challenges in defining facts that demonstrate compliance with legal concepts like fairness (transparency and accountability)
+3. Active research focuses on developing metrics to evaluate AI systems against regulations and best practices.

+This means that:

+1. Chaning expectations and opportunities

+- thorough documentation of a software dev process is essential
+- roles in monitoring and compiance are growing so technical expertise is in demand
+- research opportunities are increasing to develop metrics for evaluating AI systems

+2. Goverment Investment in training auditors

+- new career paths include working for organisations like the ICO or EHRC.

+### Regulating AI

+2023 AI Summit Key Achievements

+- Unprecedented Global Coordination
+- AI Expert Panel Established
+- Consensus on Regulation
+- Goverment Testing Plans

+Critics:

+- Critisised as being bias towards big tech.
+- no clear agreement on global standards or mechanisms to enforce regulations
+- should regulation be top-down (gov-led) or democratic (inclusive and participatory)?
+- is it appropriate for the tech industry to shapre the very rules that govern their technologies